Introducing the LLLNZ Alumnae Association

 To find out more about the LLLNZ Alumnae Association or to contact any one of the LLLNZ Alumnae committee please send us an email otherwise telephone Alison at 09 533 0391.

 We hope you will consider becoming an Alumnae Association Member.
-Should you wish to do so please complete this form: 2019-2020 Alumnae Membership & Renewal Form.
+Should you wish to do so please complete this form 2023-24 M’ship Renewal Form

 Each issue of Kaleidoscope included articles and stories written by Alumnae and LLLNZ members.